zhaoq23/RealOrAI-DogDetector/README.md

 - **Training Accuracy**: 98.72%

 This model is efficient and performs well on extracted image features.

+## Train Bayesian MLP and evaluate
+`Bayesian MLP Model_Train.ipynb`

+Once we had features extracted from the images, we trained our classifiers.

+We compared two types: a standard MLP and a Bayesian version that uses dropout to estimate uncertainty.

+These models didn’t operate on raw images—they were trained on precomputed feature tensors (either from RGB images or the edge-enhanced RGBA ones).
+   - The baseline MLP trained on regular RGB features achieved ~79% accuracy
+   - The Bayesian MLP added a bit of robustness and interpretability ~80% accuracy
+   - - The big leap came when we fed it the enhanced (RGBA) features.
+With the plus features, the Bayesian MLP hit ~86% accuracy and gave us confidence scores for each prediction

+The Bayesian MLP (RGBA features) model made it easier to spot borderline cases or flag predictions the model wasn’t sure about.

 ## Add edge channel to images
 `Enhanced_Bayesian_MLP.ipynb`